tnebooks/12th-physics/content.en/docs/electromagnetic-induction-and-alternating-current/_index.md

 #### Illustration 1

 Consider a uniform magnetic field, with its field lines perpendicular to the plane of the paper and pointing inwards.
-These field lines are represented by crosses $(\times)$ as shown.
+These field lines are represented by crosses {{< katex display=true >}}(\times){{< /katex >}} as shown.
 A rectangular metallic frame ABCD is placed in this magnetic field, with its plane perpendicular to the field.
 The arm AB is movable so that it can slide towards right or left.

 ![First illustration of Lenz's law](image-placeholder)